READ OUR MENUS

 After 8:00 pm nightly, take-out orders can only be placed in-person, at the bar.

-All complimentary menus, or menu information, furnished by The Vortex through any medium has been provided solely as a courtesy to our patrons.
-This information is not an advertisement of products offered, nor a contract of any kind.
-While we do our best to keep our company reference material up-to-date, please be aware that all information contained within our menus, and on our website, including, but not limited to, individual menu items, descriptions, prices and company policies, are subject to change without notice.
+Any complimentary menu provided by The Vortex is done so as a courtesy to our patrons.
+It is NOT an advertisement of products, nor a contract of any kind.
+While we do our best to keep our reference materials up-to-date, please be aware that all information contained within our menus, including, but not limited to, individual menu items, descriptions, prices and company policies, are subject to change without notice.

 PLACING TAKE-OUT ORDERS